ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 - Submit your beatmap through Stable (Latest), Beta, or Cutting Edge to use Beatmap Discussion.
 Fallback submits to the old system.
 - Choose the correct mode and difficulty you wish to mod!
 - Select the proper section you are submitting your mod to.
-- Only post ONE issue at a time.
-Do not submit multiple issues in a single post!
+- **Only post one issue at a time.** Do not submit multiple issues in a single post!
 - The Timeline section requires at least one timestamp before you can submit your post.
 - Check to see if the issue has already been addressed when the similar post warning pops up.
 - Do you like the beatmap?
 Give it some Praise in the General (All Difficulties) section to increase the amount of Hype on the Hype Train.
 This helps the beatmap move closer to nomination.